christoph-fricke/openapi-msw/README.md

 #### `response` Helper

-Type-safe response constructor that limits allowed response bodies based on the chosen status code and content type.
+Type-safe response constructor that narrows allowed response bodies based on the chosen status code and content type.
+This helper enables granular type-safety for responses.
+Instead of being able to return any status code, it limits status codes, content-types, and their response bodies to the combinations defined the given OpenAPI spec.

 For the following example, imagine an OpenAPI specification that defines various response options for an endpoint:

 | Status Code | Content-Type       | Content                |
 | :---------- | :----------------- | :--------------------- |